arlenRoyce/hello-world/README.md

 # hello-world
 Welcome to PlanEt eARth
-It's time we got shwifty!
+It's time we get shwifty!